 Texture of Cleaning Slime

 Cleaning slime has a somewhat tacky yet non-sticky feel.
-The slime may be made into a ball in your palms and does not “melt” like slime for kids.
+It is sort of like silly putty, but a bit thinner.
+The slime may be made into a dry ball in your palms and does not “melt” like slime for kids.

 Where To Use Cleaning Slime

 Cleaning slime is not difficult to use.
 To clean something, knead a portion into a hard ball and then dab it with it.
 Allowing the slime to sit on any piece of electronics for more than a second can lead it to ooze inside, potentially ruining the device.